To export livestock, licenced exporters must have:

 TRACE (Tracking Animal Certification for Export) provides access to an online system for completing an NOI (notice of intention to export) and associated applications and submissions relating to live animal exports.

-The department prefers that exporters use the TRACE electronic submission system to submit the NOI.
+We prefer exporters use the TRACE electronic submission system to submit the NOI.

 Other export documentation including import permits